 Building trust with your customers helps you maintain the longevity of your business and increase repeat customers.
 The more you work with the influencer, the more their followers will trust your brand as quality and authentic.
 An influencer may work with a brand once if the products entice them or they need the partnership, but repeat clients improve both the influencer’s and the company’s authenticity.

-Siri Hedreen contributed to this article.
-Some source interviews were conducted for a previous version of this article.
+Siri Hedreen contributed to the reporting and writing in this article.
+Source interviews were conducted for a previous version of this article.